National Guard Responds in Capitol

-U.S. Army Spc.
-Reynaldo Garza, with 1st Battalion, 293rd Infantry Regiment, Indiana National Guard, based in Ft.
-Wayne, Indiana, stands guard near the U.S. Capitol grounds in Washington, D.C., Jan.
-31, 2021.
+1st Lt.
+Darren Tanis, executive officer of the Michigan Army National Guard’s 1433rd Engineer Company, based in Fort Custer, Michigan, stands near the U.S. Capitol in Washington, D.C., Feb.
+3, 2021.
 The National Guard has been requested to continue supporting federal law enforcement agencies with security, communications, medical evacuation, logistics, and safety support to state, district and federal agencies through mid-March.
-(Army National Guard photo by Capt.
+(U.S. Army National Guard photo by Capt.
 Joe Legros)

 |Date Taken: